 How long does it take to build a home ?

 Our building time frames are 32 weeks for a single storey house and 36 weeks for a double storey.
 There is also a period of 8 to 12 weeks prior to construction starting where the council & certifier approvals process takes place.
 This period is also used by customers to finalise their bank loans.
 If your contract includes landscaping, it will add another 3 weeks to the construction time.

 How much money does it cost to obtain a quote or tender ?

 We provide a free quotation with up to two revisions.

 What is the fee to start the process once we accept the quotation ?

-There is a $6,000 commencement fee that locks in your price and enables us to draw your plans and order the relevant land surveys.
-This $6,000 later forms part of a 5% deposit that is required at the time of signing contracts.
+There is a $1,900 commencement fee that locks in your price and enables us to draw the plans for your new house.

 Are there any hidden costs ?